Table Tennis Bats

 ^ Top of page ^

-The new racket controls
+The ITTF racket controls

-It was discovered that certain types of glue had the effect of increasing the speed of the table tennis rubber if the player re-glued the rubber at frequent intervals.
+It was discovered that certain types of glue had the effect of increasing the speed of the table tennis rubber and this enabled a player to propel the ball much faster than usual.

 Glue testing for table tennis bats Mini-RAE Lite® device